wolfwdavid/SBA-307-HTML-and-CSS/readme.md

 Board Last!!!!
 # Tech Used
 # Description
+Google jam board is going to be discontinued in the later half of 2024.
+This an attempted to have an open source source code.
+(Use as intended)
 <img src="img/test.gif">

 # Technical Requirements

 The requirements listed below are absolute minimums.
 Ensure that your website